open-sauced/intro/CONTRIBUTING.md

    When you're done testing or making changes, you can stop the Live Server by clicking the "Exit" button in the VS Code status bar at the bottom-right corner.

-## Adding a New Section and Adding it to the Sidebar
+## Adding a New Chapter and Adding it to the Sidebar

-In this guide, we will walk you through how to add a new section to our Intro to Open Source course and add it to the sidebar.
+In this guide, we will walk you through how to add a new chapter to our Intro to Open Source course and add it to the sidebar.

-### Adding a New Section
+### Adding a New Chapter

-Follow these steps to add a new section to our course:
+Follow these steps to add a new chapter to our course:

 1. **Locate the documentation folder**